ropensci/treebase/inst/doc/treebase/appendix.md

-and confirm the result presented in @Derryberry2011; that the yule.2.rate model is the best fit to the data.
+and confirm the result presented in @Derryberry2011; that the best-fit model in the laser analysis was a Yule (net diversification rate) model with two separate rates.

-The best-fit model in the laser analysis was a Yule (net diversification rate) model with two separate rates.
 We can ask ` TreePar ` to see if a model with more rate shifts is favoured over this single shift, a question that was not possible to address using the tools provided in `laser`.
 The previous analysis also considers a birth-death model that allowed speciation and extinction rates to be estimated separately, but did not allow for a shift in the rate of such a model.
 In the main text we introduced a model from @Stadler2011 that permitted up to 3 change-points in the speciation rate of the Yule model,